The Data Institute 2022

-An intensive workshop from The Ida B. Wells Society for Investigative Reporting and ProPublica on how to use data, design and code for journalism.
-From July 22 to Aug 2 in New York City.
+An intensive virtual workshop from The Ida B. Wells Society for Investigative Reporting, ProPublica and OpenNews on how to use data, design and code for journalism.
+From July 18 to July 22.

 We’re thrilled to announce the 12 outstanding journalists who will be joining us for the Data Institute.